mertpekey/FruitFlyVideo/README.md

     git clone https://github.com/mertpekey/FruitFlyVideo.git
     ```

 2. Create a directory named `Prediction_Data`, and inside that directory, create a `Test` folder.
 Place the videos you want to make inferences on inside the `Test` folder.
-You can modify the folder structure and image names if needed.
+You can modify the folder structure and video names if needed.

 3. Create a directory named `Pretrained_Model`, and download the pretrained model inside that folder.
 Change the name of the file to `pretrained_model.ckpt`.
 Or you can define it using `--model_name` argument.